The canonical representation of the Drinfeld curve: The decomposition of M as an F[G] -module

-It is well-known that by seeing an element $g \in G$ as an element of $\aut(C)$, $G$ acts $\FF$-linearly on $M$ by pulling back differentials.
-Therefore, $M$ becomes a linear representation of $G$ over $\FF$, or an $\FF[G]$-module, which we call the canonical representation of the curve $C$ under the action of $G$.
-By the Krull-Schmidt theorem, $M$ has a unique decomposition as a direct sum of indecomposable $\FF[G]$-modules, up to isomorphism.
+By the Krull-Schmidt theorem, $M$ has a decomposition as a direct sum of indecomposable right $\FF[G]$-modules which are unique up to isomorphism and permutation.
 The goal of this section is to find these indecomposable $\FF[G]$-modules and their multiplicity.

-\begin{rmk} Because the action of $G$ on $C$ is a left action, the resulting action on $M$ is a right action.
-Thus, we define the action of an element $g$ of $G$ on $M$ by pulling back differentials along the automorphism $g^{-1}$, and we write $g \cdot \omega := \big(g^{-1}\big)^\ast \omega$ for any element $\omega$ of $M$.
-This yields a left $\FF$-linear action on $M$, which turns $M$ into a left $\FF[G]$-module. \end{rmk}